 History

-Subject Lead: Miss Houghton
+Subject Lead: Mr White

 At St. Joseph’s, we are committed to ensuring the curriculum is purposeful, progressive and empowering for every child.
 We value all of our children and celebrate diversity of experience, need, interest, and achievement.
 Our curriculum provokes curiosity and excitement for all children at St. Joseph’s.
 We recognise that we are building the foundations for life-long learning with Christ at the centre.
 A shared love of literature throughout school and our faith life and Gospel values, Trust Character Virtues and British Values, sits alongside our curriculum drivers.
 Our curriculum drivers are what makes our curriculum unique to us here at St. Joseph’s.
 They are woven through all that we do and underpin our shared belief that our role is to support and help our children to understand their place within their local town, their country and in their world as a global citizen; to have experiences that become part of their life story; and aspire to achieve their very best, having been shown that there is a world of possibility awaiting them, outside of the school gates.